masalinas/poc-argo-workflow-samples/README.md

 We could get Argo Workflow open ports from Minio Pod logs.
 Minio export two ports:

-- Port 43449 is the Minio Console or Dashboard
+- Port 43449 is the Minio Console or Dashboard (Be caregul this port change when start Minikube so we must check it form Minio Pod Logs before)
 - Port 9000 is the Minio API Port

 ![Minio Logs](captures/minio-logs.png "Minio Logs")